 Fire Museum Introduction

-The Fire Museum, which is the Hsinchu City Fire Bureau, was built in 1936.
-It is said to be the tallest building in Hsinchu during the Japanese colonial period and is a product of the "light-colored brick and reinforced concrete" era.
-This elegantly simple building features square windows as its basic design, and to the left, there is a six-story lookout tower with a platform on the top floor for high-altitude observation, topped with an octagonal design.
-The Fire Museum displays firefighting artifacts from ancient to modern times and includes an interactive firefighting experience area.
-It serves as a multifunctional museum with both historical value and the function of a small disaster prevention center, presenting disaster prevention education in fun and diverse forms.
-Additionally, the Fire Museum still retains its role as a fire team, maintaining its emergency disaster response capabilities.
-It is also home to many natural organisms.
+The Fire Museum is the Hsinchu City Fire Bureau, established in 1936.
+It is said to be the tallest building in Hsinchu during the Japanese colonial period and is a work of the "light-colored surface tile reinforced concrete period."
+This simple and elegant building features a basic design of square windows, with a six-story lookout tower on the left side.
+The top floor has a platform for high-altitude viewing, and the tower is designed in an octagonal shape.
+The Fire Museum showcases a collection of firefighting artifacts from ancient times to the present, and there is also an interactive firefighting experience area.
+It serves as a multifunctional museum with both historical value and the functions of a small disaster prevention center, presenting disaster prevention education in interesting and diverse forms.
+Additionally, the Fire Museum still retains its function as a fire squad, maintaining its emergency rescue capabilities.
+It is home to many natural organisms.